 USF's annual Darwin Day celebration is an outreach to both public school students as well as educators.
 The University also hosts public seminars by an invited speaker.
-I worked with my lab mates to help put on this event, which is always a huge hit (and not just because of all the pizza).
+This event is always a huge hit (and not just because of all the pizza).

 USF HHMI STEM ACADEMY

-I was fortunate enough to work the office of Undergraduate Research to help put on a one week intensive camp for incoming freshmen interesting in STEM careers.
-I'm proud to say our STEM academy graduates have gone on to be amazing students and great undergraduate researchers!
+USF’s office of Undergraduate Research puts on a one week intensive camp for incoming freshmen interesting in STEM careers.
+Our STEM academy graduates have gone on to be amazing students and great undergraduate researchers!